Elihu Root: Secretary of State (1905–1909)

 Root's retirement from public office was brief, but he remained active in public life, delivering speeches in defense of Roosevelt's policies in Panama and in the Northern Securities case.
 After Mark Hanna died in February 1904, shortly after Root's resignation, Root declined to succeed him as chair of the Republican National Committee.
 He also repeatedly refused efforts to draft him as the Republican candidate for Governor in the 1904 election; instead, he focused on securing Roosevelt's nomination to a full term at the national convention, where he delivered the opening speech.

 After the death of John Hay, President Roosevelt named Root as United States Secretary of State and he returned to the cabinet on July 7, 1905.
-As secretary, Root placed the consular service under the civil service.
+As secretary, Root reformed the consular service, placing it under the civil service.
 He maintained the Open Door Policy in the Far East.

+He promoted peaceful relations with Latin American states and emphasized Western hemisphere solidarity.
 On a tour of Latin America in 1906, Root persuaded those governments to participate in the Hague Peace Conference.
 He worked with Japan to limit emigration to the United States and on dealings with China.
 He established the Root–Takahira Agreement.
 He worked with Great Britain in arbitration of issues between the United States and Canada on the Alaska boundary dispute, and competition in the North Atlantic fisheries.
 He was awarded the Nobel Peace Prize for his efforts for spreading the use of arbitration in resolving international disputes.